Milroy's disease: Presentation

-The most common presentation of Milroy Disease is unilateral lower extremity lymphedema, and may also be accompanied by hydrocele.
+The most common presentation of Milroy's disease is unilateral lower extremity lymphedema, and may also be accompanied by hydrocele.
 Males and females may have upslanting toenails, deep creases in the toes, wart-like growths (papillomas), and prominent leg veins.
 Some individuals develop non-contagious skin infections called cellulitis that can damage the thin tubes that carry lymph fluid (lymphatic vessels).
 Episodes of cellulitis can cause further swelling in the lower limbs.

 Genetics

 This disease is more common in women and an association with the gene FLT4 has been described.
 FLT4 codes for VEGFR-3, which is implicated in development of the lymphatic system.

 Milroy's disease is also known as primary or hereditary lymphedema type 1A or early onset lymphedema.
 It is a very rare disease with only about 200 cases reported in the medical literature.
-Milroy's disease is an autosomal dominant condition caused by a mutation in the FLT4 gene which encodes of the vascular endothelial growth factor receptor 3 (VEGFR-3) gene located on the long arm (q) on chromosome 5 (5q35.3).
+Milroy's disease is an autosomal dominant condition caused by a mutation in the FLT4 gene which encodes the vascular endothelial growth factor receptor 3 (VEGFR-3) gene located on the long arm (q) on chromosome 5 (5q35.3).